-Last week I hit a breaking point.
-It was one of those weeks where nothing goes as planned and life kicks your butt.
-Unfortunately, I allowed myself to get to that point knowing that the red flags were there.
+Last month was chaotic and it hit me hard.
+We experienced some major changes as a family which combined with the busyness of the month, put an emotionally strain on me.
+Unfortunately, I allowed it to affect my attitude knowing all too well that the red flags were there.
 I had a nasty attitude, I felt physically sick, and I complained about everything.
-Eventually I pulled myself together, but by then I had already done some damage.
+I eventually pulled myself together, but by then I had already done some damage.

 Why am I sharing this?
 Because motherhood is not easy.
-No one ever wants to share the bad days (or bad week in my case).
+No one ever wants to share the bad days.
 But the reality is that it happens and it’s part of our journey.
 However, there are definitely signs leading up to a burnout and we know when it’s about to happen.
 So today I want to share ways we can prevent getting to the breaking point.

 How Moms Can Avoid Burnout

 This is my downfall because I’m introverted and tend to shut others out when I’m feeling stressed.
 Bad idea.
 You can’t bottle up those feelings because you will eventually burst and it won’t be pretty (speaking from experience).
 Let your family know you need help, communicate with your spouse and/or a friend that can provide a listening ear.
 Read the word, pray and write in a journal where you can release your frustrations.
 I find that letting it all out helps me avoid burnout.

 Say NO generously